Ayesha2150/SPCA-Cape-of-Good-Hope-Website/README.md

 - Media queries ensure **responsive layouts** for phones, tablets, and desktops.
 - Footer consistent on all pages with dark background and white text.

----

 ## Changelog
-- **v1.0** – Initial website with basic HTML pages and CSS.
+ – Initial website with basic HTML pages and CSS.
-- **v1.1** – Hero image and overlay added, navigation links improved.
+ – Hero image and overlay added, navigation links improved.
-- **v1.2** – Adoption page updated with responsive grid layout for pet cards.
+ – Adoption page updated with responsive grid layout for pet cards.
-- **v1.3** – Education page redesigned with playful icons and colored sections.
+ – Education page redesigned with playful icons and colored sections.
-- **v1.4** – About page images resized, impact cards added, and consistent styling applied.
+ – About page images resized, impact cards added, and consistent styling applied.
-- **v1.5** – Contact page fixed, form styling improved, headings refined.
+ – Contact page fixed, form styling improved, headings refined.
-- **v1.6** – Final adjustments for submission: fully responsive and consistent styling.
+  – Final adjustments for submission: fully responsive and consistent styling.

-## Referencing
-MDN Web Docs (n.d.)
-CSS: Cascading Style Sheets.
-Available at: https://developer.mozilla.org/en-US/docs/Web/CSS (Accessed: 26 September 2025).
-MDN Web Docs (n.d.)
-CSS Grid Layout.
-Available at: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout (Accessed: 26 September 2025).
-MDN Web Docs (n.d.)
-Using CSS Flexbox.
-Available at: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox (Accessed: 26 September 2025).